-We release our 10-month wines in July of each year and our 16-month wines in February of the following year.
-We let our customers decide for themselves when they would like the wine shipped by providing us with shipping instructions at the time of release.
+We release our 10-month wines in August of each year and our 16-month wines in February of the following year.
+We let our customers decide for themselves when they would like to receive the wine.
+If shipping is requested, we ask for a preferred shipping date at the time of release.
 We find that most customers generally prefer to choose a shipping date in the fall for the 10-month wines and in the spring for the 16-month wines, when weather conditions are more favorable.

 How long do David Coffaro wines age and when should I drink them?

 This question is a popular and difficult one.
 Once again personal preference should be considered and not the opinion of someone else.
 If you prefer fruit-forward, upfront, and vibrant wines, then you probably would enjoy our wines anywhere from 3 months after bottling to 3 years.
 If you like them with a little bit more subtlety and character, then aim for 3-6 years.
 If you like your wines rich, complex, and softer, then you will want to look for the 7+ years.

 How many cases of wine do you make?

 We have steadily increased our production from 400 cases in 1994 to approximately 7,000 in 2006.
 Since 2006, case production has fluctuated between 4,000 and 7,000 cases, consisting entirely of estate grown fruit whenever possible.

 Do you have tasting notes and suggestions for food and wine pairings?

 Dave puts what he thinks, as he drinks, into his Winemaker's Diary.
 We also offer more formal tasting notes in our semi-annual wine club newsletters, and you will also find a short description of each wine right on the ordering page.
 Check out our "Recipes" page for some food and wine pairing ideas.

 Beginning with the 2004 vintage, we discontinued the use of corks and made the decision to go solely with what is commonly known as the "screwcap" closure.